Rohijit-Sinha/GCP-Professional-Data-Engineer-Prep/Notes/Cloud Storage/notes.md

 #### Storage Insights Collector Service
 Grants read access to object metadata in inventory reports and Storage Insights datasets.

+### Access Control Lists
+Each individual bucket or object can have an ACL.

+Access is granted if **either IAM or ACL grants** it.

 ## GCS Data Transfer
 [<img src="images/GCS_Data_Transfer.png">]